tybor/nextgen-gallery-voting/readme.txt

 1. Remember to add the tag to the gallery template for image voting to work!

 == Changelog ==

+= 2.3 =
+* Lots of hooks and filters added for premium add-on to use.
+* Added 'gallery' filter option to top voted search screen.

 = 2.2.2 =
 * Allowed drop down rating message to be edited in premium add-on.